 (f) centralising information received from competent authorities in accordance with Articles 21 and 35 as the result of the regulatory reporting obligations of institutions.
 The Authority shall share that information with the other competent authorities concerned.

 3. The Authority shall take appropriate measures to facilitate entry into the market of operators or products relying on technological innovation.
 In order to contribute to the establishment of establish a common European approach towards technological innovation the Authority shall promote supervisory convergence, with the support, where relevant, of the committee on financial innovation and, in particular, through the exchange of information and best practices.
 Where appropriate, the Authority may adopt guidelines or recommendations in accordance with Article 16.
-(74 Balz, Berès, 542 Berès, 543 Ferber > )
+(74 Balz, Berès, 542 Berès, 543 Ferber > applies to Art.
+1, 2 & 3)

 3a.
-The supervisory authority of the home Member State shall notify both the Authority and the supervisory authorities of the host Member States where it intends to carry out an authorisation related to an insurance or reinsurance undertaking which is under its supervision in accordance with the acts referred to in Article 1(2) whose business plan entails that material part of its activities will be done on the basis of the freedom to provide services or the freedom of establishment. ( > applies only to Art.
+The supervisory authority of the home Member State shall notify both the Authority and the supervisory authorities of the host Member States where it intends to carry out an authorisation related to an insurance or reinsurance undertaking which is under its supervision in accordance with the acts referred to in Article 1(2) whose business plan entails that part of its activities will be done on the basis of the freedom to provide services or the freedom of establishment. ( > applies only to Art.
 2)

 The supervisory authority of the home Member State shall also notify without delay the Authority and the supervisory authorities of the host Member States where it identifies deteriorating financing conditions or other emerging risks posed by an insurance or reinsurance undertaking in the ongoing business, in particular when the business is conducted, for a significant part of its activity, on the basis of the freedom to provide services or the freedom of establishment that may have a significant cross-border effect. ( > applies only to Art.
 2)